Creondai/python-bombcrypto-bot/README.md

 ## ⚠️ Warning

+This fork is designed for studies purposes only.

 I am not responsible for any penalties incurred by those who use the bot, use it at your own risk.

 ## 📄 Documentation
 | - | Language |
 |:---: | :---: |
 | ![Portuguese](https://raw.githubusercontent.com/newerton/bombcrypto-bot/main/images/readme/flags/brazil.png) | [Portuguese](https://github.com/newerton/bombcrypto-bot/blob/main/docs/README_pt-br.md) |

 ## 📌 Glossary

   * [About](#about)